WikiLeaks' Assange to discover if he will be freed from jail on bail | Law-Order

 The charges relate to the release by WikiLeaks of hundreds of thousands of confidential U.S. military records and diplomatic cables which U.S. officials say put lives in danger.
 Although Judge Vanessa Baraitser accepted the U.S. legal arguments in the case, she said Assange's mental health issues meant he would be at risk of suicide if he were extradited.

-If Baraitser grants his request at a hearing which is due to begin at 1000 GMT, Assange will be able to enjoy freedom for the first time in more than eight years.
-Admirers hail Australian-born Assange as a hero for exposing what they describe as abuses of power by the United States.
-But detractors cast him as a dangerous figure who has undermined the security of the West, and dispute that he is a journalist.
+If Baraitser grants his request at a hearing that was due to begin at 1000 GMT, Assange would be able to enjoy freedom for the first time in more than eight years.
+"We're just being positive that there'll be a good outcome, that he'll be able to walk free," Kristinn Hrafnsson, editor of WikiLeaks, told reporters outside the court.

-WikiLeaks published hundreds of thousands of secret U.S. diplomatic cables that laid bare often critical U.S. appraisals of world leaders, from Russian President Vladimir Putin to members of the Saudi royal family.
-Assange made international headlines in early 2010 when WikiLeaks published a classified U.S. military video showing a 2007 attack by Apache helicopters that killed a dozen people in Baghdad, including two Reuters news staff.

-FREEDOM?
-In June 2012, Assange fled to London's Ecuadorean embassy after losing his bid to prevent extradition to Sweden, where he was wanted for questioning over alleged sex crimes.

 ALSO READ